Julia Hobsbawm

 Julia Hobsbawm (born 15 August 1964) is a British businesswoman, entrepreneur, writer and broadcaster on the future of work.
-She is the founder and CEO of global trends network Workathon and is developing a new global framework for work with The World Work Organisation.

 Early life and education

 Born in 1964 in London, England, Julia Hobsbawm is the daughter of historian Eric Hobsbawm and music teacher Marlene Schwarz, both European emigres.
 She grew up in Hampstead, attending Camden School for Girls.

 In the early 1980s, she studied French and Italian at the Polytechnic of Central London (now the University of Westminster), leaving without qualifications after failing to transfer to Media Studies.